 I would also like to remind people that this show was written by Chiaki J. Konaka, best known for Digimon Tamers and Summer Wars so expect some dark stuff here.

-Also his and director Yasuyuki Ueda’s use of extraterrestrial imagery might tickle the fancy of people who have seen the likes of Steins;Gate or Chaos;Head as it delves on some John Titor tier conspiracy theories.
+Also, his and director Yasuyuki Ueda’s use of extraterrestrial imagery might tickle the fancy of people who have seen the likes of Steins;Gate or Chaos;Head as it delves into some John Titor tier conspiracy theories.